 Dosages

 BPC-157: A typical starting dose is 250 to 500mcg per day, sometimes split into two doses.
 Some people go up to 1,000mcg (1mg) daily for severe injuries.
 Lower doses (100 to 250mcg) may work for mild issues or gut health.
-BPC-157 has a short half-life (under 30 minutes), so daily dosing is standard.
+BPC-157 clears fast (under 30 minutes), so daily dosing is standard.

-TB-500: Because its effects last longer in tissue, dosing is on a milligram scale but less frequent.
+TB-500: Because its tissue-level effects last longer than its time in blood, dosing is on a milligram scale but less frequent.
 Common protocols use 2 to 5mg per week, split into 2 to 3 injections.
 Some people start with a “loading” phase of higher doses for 2 to 4 weeks (totaling 10 to 20mg), then shift to maintenance of 2 to 5mg weekly.

 Stacking Protocol